Usability Metrics that Matter: A Practical Approach to Measuring Usability

 1. Define clear objectives to choose the right metrics

-Before you start collecting any metrics, it’s crucial to define what you want to achieve.
+Before making any decisions, it’s crucial to define what you want to achieve.
 Defining clear objectives will help you choose the most relevant metrics and research methods to your project.

 - Make sure that your objectives align with both user needs and business goals.
 Have a clear sense of how you will use the collected data.